petervitale910/eds220-hwk4/README.md

 In this project we will be using true and false color imagery to examine the impacts of two fires which struck the Los Angeles area in early 2025.

 We will acomplish this by:
-- Extracting color bands from xarray
+- Extracting color bands from `xarray`
 - Mapping using true and false color imagery
 - Overlaying fire perimiters to see effect of fires
+- Mapping Environmental Justice Index values within the fire perimeter
 ## Repository structure

 eds220-hwk4
 │--  README.md
+│--  hwk4-task2-false-color-vitale.ipynb
+│--  blog_post.ipynb
-│--  hwk4-task2-false-color-YOURLASTNAME.ipynb
+│--  palisades_eaton_eji.ipynb
 |--  .gitignore

 ## Data